grimme-lab/dxtb/docs/source/index.rst

 If you use *dxtb* in your research, please cite the following paper:

-- dxtb: M. Friede, C. Hölzer, S. Ehlert, S. Grimme, *dxtb -- An Efficient and Fully Differentiable Framework for Extended Tight-Binding*, *J. Chem.
+- M. Friede, C. Hölzer, S. Ehlert, S. Grimme, *dxtb -- An Efficient and Fully Differentiable Framework for Extended Tight-Binding*, *J. Chem.
 Phys.*, **2024**

 .. admonition:: BibTeX
    :class: toggle